 Bourn Primary in the Community

-Bourn School Association (BSA), which is our Parent Teacher Association (PTA) organises regular social events and in the last couple of years we have held Quiz Nights, Bingo Nights and most recently our first ever Gin Tasting event.
+Bourn School Association (BSA), which is our Parent Teacher Association (PTA), organises regular social events and in the last couple of years have held Quiz Nights, Bingo Nights and a popular Gin Tasting event.
 These have been great opportunities for parents, staff and friends of the school to get together and have a fun evening out while raising funds for the school.

 Our musical pupils often perform in local old people’s homes and at the village fete, as well as trips further afield to London.
 Once a year the School invites older village people to visit us for an afternoon of tea and cakes where children perform for them and show their latest work.